 Welcome to the May 2019 installment of “Sino-Japanese Review”, a monthly column that provides a running commentary on the evolution of the important relationship between China and Japan, and helps to put current events in perspective.
+Previous installments may be found here.

 Unlike Australia, India, or the United States, Japan responded to China’s invitation to attend its biggest diplomatic event of the year: the second Belt and Road Forum recently held in Beijing.
 As was the case for the first forum two years ago, the Japanese delegation was a modest one, led by the secretary general of the LDP, Toshihiro Nikai, and composed mainly of the heads of various business federations along with a few politicians.
 The highest ranking government official to attend was Vice-Minister of Trade and Industry Yoshihiro Seki, despite a Chinese request to dispatch a cabinet minister.
 The immediate purpose of this delegation was clear: fostering goodwill between the two countries through party to party and economic sector engagement, and using the trip to promote Japanese business interests in China.
 Yet it was also revealing of Japan’s ambivalent attitude toward China’s signature Belt and Road Initiative.